By Jan Latsha as told to Kirsten Roggenkamp.

 Jan Latsha spends most of her time in the United States, raising money for the project.
 While she is gone, James Nanka cares for the needs of the project and makes arrangements when another girl needs to be rescued.
 A matron cares for the girls whom they call Mum.
 Jan is in daily contact with James Nanka via email and telephone.

-To find out more information about the Maasai Development Project, visit 4mdp.org.
+To see a picture of Meriano and to find more information about the Maasai Development Project, visit 4mdp.org.
+On the website click on sponsorships.
+Scroll down to primary students.

 Kirsten Roggenkamp earned a BA and an MA from Andrews University and taught at all levels from headstart to high school, from Massachusetts to California.
 Since her retirement she and fellow teacher Heather Blaire have co-authored two Bible story books for children, Boldly Brave and Securely Strong, and one book of modern-day versions of Jesus’ parables for children to perform as skits or readers’ theater, 21st Century Parables.
 Kirsten’s greatest accomplishment in life was raising four outstanding sons.